golete/bike-bus/index.md

 ### Notes

-- See the [source code](https://github.com/golete/bike-bus-project/blob/main/550-Final_Main.ipynb) that produced these plots.
+- See the [source code](https://github.com/golete/bike-bus-project/blob/main/550-Final_Main.ipynb) that retrieved this information and produced the resulting plots.